 The authors need to state what type of plastic bags the samples were stored in as some plastics can leach mercury if colored: The reclosable, Ziplock plastic bags used for storing samples were clear and not colored.
 This information was added to the Materials and Methods section.

-There is no mention in the methods section of statistical test to be applied: The authors moved the information of R (R Core Team, 2016) from the Results section to the Methods section.
+There is no mention in the methods section of statistical test to be applied: The methods section focuses on the data collection and measurement process.
+The results section focuses on the statistical results that we obtain based on the measurements that were made.
+The idea is that, at the time that data is collected, the researcher may envision using certain statistical techniques, but later find that those techniques are not appropriate.
+This answer is also intended to address the next comment (below).

 Results: The results section contains information that should be presented in the methods section: I think the reviewer is talking about the software used (R), and maybe the name of the specific tests, like Welch’s ANOVA, so I put this information in the methods section.
 Information from the Results section was moved and/or added to the Results section.

-The authors mention a "correlation" analysis but do not provide the results ("did not find evidence that measurements from the same core consistently showed more correlation than any other group of samples from the same cave or bat house."):
+The authors mention a "correlation" analysis but do not provide the results ("did not find evidence that measurements from the same core consistently showed more correlation than any other group of samples from the same cave or bat house."): Thank you for pointing out that this was not clear.
+We have added more explanation to clarify this.

 The authors combine all samples to produce a mean mercury estimate, but pooling data from different sites requires that the means among samples of the sites are not significant.
 This was not done:

+As the reviewer points out, some of the means were significantly different.
+To address this concern, we have utilized a generalized least squares model, which allows for different means and variances for the individual caves/bat houses.
+We can then use linear contrasts and linear combinations of the estimates to ascertain the mean across bat houses, the mean across caves, and the overall mean.

 The authors state that there was significant differences between house and cave mean mercury levels, but do not state what test was used and what assumption of the test were met.
 It is unlikely that the assumptions of any parametric test would be met by such a data set:

+The generalized least squares model (described in the response to the previous comment), which allows for separate means and variances for each cave/bat house, is a reasonable choice for this dataset.
+However, this model does still assume normality, though such models are usually robust to violations of this assumption as long as there are no serious violations.
+However, since some of our sample sizes are small, we decided to compare this model against a Bayesian hierarchical model (also with separate means and variances), that used a t-distribution with 4 d.f. for the data likelihood component.
+This use of the t-distribution, which cannot be done in generalized least squares, allows for more frequent outliers and heavier tails in the distribution.
+The results of these models were in close agreement, which makes lends additional confidence to the results of our generalized least squares model.
+We decided not to include the Bayesian strategy here, as each Bayesian model is customized for an application and must be programmed by the user.
+A major strength of the generalized least squares approach is the fact that many software packages have a built-in routines for fitting such models.